FoleyX90/titanium_documentation/source/en/contribute.md

 	 * help others
 * find and report bugs, using the outlines in the section below
     * watch bug tickets that are important to you
-* fix bugs and submit patches, using the guide in the section below
+* fix bugs and submit patches
 * write modules and share them with the community
 * correct and translate documentation

 These are explained in more detail in the following sections.

 # Participating in the Q&amp;A
 The Questions and Answers forum, or [Q&A](http://developer.appcelerator.com/questions/created) as it's known, has the potential of being an unbeatable place to get help, with every conceivable issue being recorded and resolved.
 We use it ourselves, to discover the main concerns troubling the community, and also to take part in the discussion.
 Crucially, its made possible by having such capable and generous members willing to give their time to assist others.